moby/moby/docs/sources/use/basics.md

 > to a TCP port, anyone with access to that port has full Docker access;
 > so it is not advisable on an open network.

 With `-H` it is possible to make the Docker daemon to listen on a specific IP and port.
 By default, it will listen on `unix:///var/run/docker.sock` to allow only local connections by the *root* user.
 You *could* set it to `0.0.0.0:4243` or a specific host IP to give access to everybody, but that is **not recommended** because then it is trivial for someone to gain root access to the host where the daemon is running.

 Similarly, the Docker client can use `-H` to connect to a custom port.

-`-H` accepts host and port assignment in the following format: `tcp://[host][:port]` or `unix://path`
+`-H` accepts host and port assignment in the following format:

+    tcp://[host][:port]` or `unix://path

 For example:

--   `tcp://host:4243` -> tcp connection on
+-   `tcp://host:4243` -> TCP connection on
     host:4243
--   `unix://path/to/socket` -> unix socket located
+-   `unix://path/to/socket` -> Unix socket located
     at `path/to/socket`

 `-H`, when empty, will default to the same value as when no `-H` was passed in.

 `-H` also accepts short form for TCP bindings:

-`host[:port]` or `:port`
+    host[:port]` or `:port

-    # Run docker in daemon mode
+Run Docker in daemon mode:

     $ sudo <path to>/docker -H 0.0.0.0:5555 -d &

-    # Download an ubuntu image
+Download an `ubuntu` image:

     $ sudo docker -H :5555 pull ubuntu

 You can use multiple `-H`, for example, if you want to listen on both TCP and a Unix socket

     # Run docker in daemon mode
     $ sudo <path to>/docker -H tcp://127.0.0.1:4243 -H unix:///var/run/docker.sock -d &